DeltaEcho192/dotfiles/README.md

 and execute the command `stow --adopt .`.
 This will create all the required simlinks in the parent directory allowing for easy transfer and setup of configs.

-## Mac Version
+## Linux Version
-The main branch contains the dotfiles for my personal MacOS setup and is slightly different to my linux setup.
+The main branch contains the dotfiles for my personal Linux setup and is slightly different to my macos setup.

 ### Important Plugins and Tools
 This is a list of important plugins and tools that are used and some are required